avoskitchen/kirby-kitchen/README.md

 - One or more with the `recipes`  template.
 Each of these holds a recipe collection.
 For most users, one recipe directory should be enough.
 Note that having more than one recipe page
 - If you want to use the knowledge-base, also create a page with the `knowledge` template.
 The knowledge base can be used to store information about different ingredients, preparation methods etc. There can only be one knowledge base on your site.

+## System Requirements

+- Kirby 3.0.0 or later
+- PHP 7.2+
+- Kirby’s [date handler](https://getkirby.com/docs/reference/options/date) has to be set to `strftime` in you config file.

 ## Available Options

 | Key | Type | Default | Description |